rzel/jNV/README.md

 		- [FIXED] selected note's contents are shown in text area
 	- on change of text field (enter for now, autocomplete later):
 		- [FIXED] list has notes that match,
-			- focus is on list's first row
+			- [FIXED] focus is on list's first row
 		- [FIXED] that row's contents are shown
 		- [FIXED] if no matches, a new note is created with the search text as title and focus is on text area for input of note contents.
 	- [FIXED] selecting a row in the list should set that as the note title as well.